 - What If the Takedown Notice is Wrong?

 - Create a Blog with Confidence

-Everything You Need to Know About DMCA Protection
+Everything You Need to Know About DMCA Protection in 2019

 Whether you’re blogging as a personal outlet or you use one of many online platforms as part of your business, you want to protect your content.
 After all, they’re your words, your ideas, and your media.

 Yet the internet is a digital Wild West in many ways.
 With debates over what is public domain and what is not, how do you guard your work?